 With Denver’s big-city amenities only 25 minutes away, Parker still enjoys a hometown feel in a smaller suburban community.
 Parker is 25 miles from Denver International Airport and less than 5 miles from Centennial Airport (the nation's second busiest general aviation airport), with easy access to E-470 and Interstate 25.

-The 22-square mile Town of Parker with a population of nearly 58,000, boasts a median age of 35 and a median household income of $113,836.
+The 22-square mile Town of Parker with a population of approximately 62,442 (as of Jan.
+1, 2022), boasts a median age of 35 and a median household income of $113,836.
 Parker possesses a total labor force of 89,652 within a 5-mile radius and world-class talent, with 53% of its residents having a bachelor’s degree or higher.

 Leading industry clusters include specialty manufacturing, health sciences, finance and high tech companies, a substantial tech eco-system and adjacent to 7 of 9 of Colorado’s Fortune 500 companies.

 Quality of life with year-round outdoor activities is another reason why so many businesses and their families are calling Parker home.

 Reach Denver in minutes or use the Centennial Airport and Denver International Airport, E-470 and I-25 to reach the rest of the country with ease.